thirty-four/stable-diffusion-webui-wildcards/README.md

 **Very important:** A line of code needs to be added to the base after-detailer extension in order to keep track of which image we are processing.
 You can [add the line yourself](#adding-the-line-yourself), or follow the instructions below:

 1. If stable-diffusion-webui-wildcards is already installed, make a copy of your wildcards folder, as these will get deleted.
-1. Make sure the the following extensions are **uninstalled**: stable-diffusion-webui-wildcards, adetailer, sd-dynamic-prompts See [uninstalling extensions](#uninstalling-extensions) for more details
+1. Make sure the the following extensions are **uninstalled**: stable-diffusion-webui-wildcards, adetailer, sd-dynamic-prompts.
+Dynamic-prompts is currently not compatible with the extension.
+It can still be disabled, though, if you would prefer that.
+See [uninstalling extensions](#uninstalling-extensions) for more details
 1. Open "Extensions" tab.
 1. Open "Install from URL" tab in the tab.
 1. Enter https://github.com/Cryptik-Rick/sd-webui-wildcards-ad.git to "URL for extension's git repository".